Traditional Ranked Choice or Version 2.0?

 Traditional Instant Runoff Voting (IRV) is the Ranked Choice O.G. - it's been used around the world and the states for more than a century.
-STAR Voting (Score Then Automatic Runoff) is a new kid on the block that uses an automatic runoff to determine the final winner.
+STAR Voting (Score Then Automatic Runoff) is a modern preference voting method that was invented to go further to deliver on the original goals, while addressing known issues with the old method.

 The U.S. Supreme Court has found unequivocally that 'One Person, One Vote' requires that "each vote be given as much weight as any other vote."
 Put simply, our very notion of democracy requires that the voters and the candidates are on an even playing field in every election, and every proposed reform should be scrutinized through this lens.

-STAR Voting passes the test of balance that tells us definitively that a voting system provides an equal weight vote to all the voters.
-With STAR Voting, every possible vote expression in both the scoring and automatic runoff stages has an equal, balancing expression, and all the voters' expressions about all the candidates are counted.
+- STAR Voting provides equality to voters.
+STAR Voting passes the test of balance.
+This tells us definitively that a voting system provides an equally weighted vote to all the voters.
+With STAR Voting, every possible vote in both the scoring and automatic runoff stages has an equal, and opposite vote that could be cast.
+All voters' scores and preferences are counted.
+In order for a voting method to not split the vote, it needs to pass the test of balance.

-Voters in IRV can't always safely vote 1st choice for their honest favorites
+Voters in RCV can't always safely vote 1st choice for their honest favorites

-Instant Runoff Voting proponents often make the inaccurate claim that with IRV, "you can honestly rank candidates in order of choice without having to worry about how others will vote and who is more or less likely to win."
-In fact, you can only safely rank candidates honestly in IRV if your favorite either has no chance at all or is a very strong candidate.
-This video shows clearly how IRV suffers from a more general form of the vote-splitting spoiler effect:
+Ranked Choice proponents often make the inaccurate claim that with RCV "you can honestly rank candidates in order of choice without having to worry about how others will vote and who is more or less likely to win."
+In fact, you can only safely rank candidates honestly in RCV if your favorite either has no chance at all or is a very strong candidate.
+This video shows clearly how RCV suffers from a more general form of the vote-splitting spoiler effect:

 Plain Score Voting has potential strategic issues